 Imagine an island with beautiful, white-sand beaches, cerulean, crystalline waters, rich history, and a chill atmosphere.
 This is a real place, and it is Camiguin in Northern Mindanao.
 The province is one of the smallest in the country, but despite its size, it has many noteworthy attractions that keep tourists coming back for more.
-Its idyllic and relaxing ambiance allow visitors to leave their worries behind.
+Its idyllic and relaxing ambiance allows visitors to leave their worries behind.

-White Island is one of the most popular spots in the province.
-It’s one, big white clump of fine sand in the middle of the sea.
+White Island is one of the most popular tourist spots in the province.
+It’s one big white clump of fine sand in the middle of the sea.
 Relax, unwind and swim in its waters with beautiful views of Mt.
 Hibok-Hibok as your background.
 There is also a handful of springs to douse the heat in and revitalize your body like Ardent Hot Spring, and Sto.
 Nino Cold Spring.
 Drop by the spectacular Katibawasan Falls to take photos and enjoy nature.
 Outdoorsy visitors can enjoy a hike up Mt.
 Hibok-Hibok.

 WHAT'S IN THIS GUIDE?

 How to Get to Camiguin

 Cagayan de Oro and Butuan are possible gateways by plane and boat.